 When the paper roll for our drawing table ran out recently, I set up a small-scale art prompt which both kids ended up using at different times…

-I taped down little squares of watercolor paper and completed the art invitation with some hole reinforcement stickers, a tin of watercolors, and some crayons in a new crayon holder made for us by a friend (and available in his Rustics Reborn etsy shop along with some other kids art supply organizers and caddies).
+I taped down little squares of watercolor paper and completed the art invitation with some hole reinforcement stickers, a tin of watercolors, and some crayons in a new crayon holder made for us by a friend (you can search “wooden crayon holder” on etsy to find one of your own.)

 Our beans are growing strong and beginning to climb up the sides of the bean pole teepee!
 We are so excited about this, despite the fact that we grow one of these almost every year!
 This one is our biggest yet, and perfect for tea parties, afternoon snacks with friends, pretend play, and more.

 When my mom was visiting us earlier this month, we all painted some rock garden markers together.
 I decided to combine the painted markers with the meaningful literacy activity from Playful Learning (which I also shared earlier in my post on making learning fun with rocks).
 Here Daphne’s writing some of the fruits and vegetable names on the stones with permanent marker.

 We had lots of fun working on our summer bucket lists recently.
 Here Daphne is asking me how to write that she wants to go to the beach.
 Maia wrote her lengthy list on the lines provided within the bucket…

 (If you are signed up for my weekly ARTletter, you’ll have received this as a free printable.
 If you’re not yet, but want it, subscribe now and I’ll add it to the newsletter again this week.
 Just ’cause.)

 We’ve been ignoring laundry piles in favor of art activities, books, poetry and more.
 I certainly won’t be winning any housekeeper-of-the-year awards.
 But!
 We’re loving going back through Susan Marie Swanson’s book recommendations and exploring poetry for children.